vim/vim/src/po/README.txt

 (2) Translate
     See the gettext documentation on how to do this.
 You can also find examples in the other po files.
+You can use "gF" on the file name to see the context of the message.
     Search the po file for items that require translation:

 	/fuzzy\|^msgstr ""\(\n"\)\@!